-- · our business and investment strategy; - · our ability to deploy effectively and timely the net proceeds of this offering; - · our expected operating results; - · our ability to acquire investments on attractive terms; - the effect of the U.S. Federal Reserve's and the U.S. Treasury's recent actions on the liquidity of the capital markets; - the federal conservatorship of Fannie Mae and Freddie Mac and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae and Freddie Mac and the U.S. Government; - · mortgage loan modification programs and future legislative action; - · our ability to access the capital markets; - · our ability to obtain future financing arrangements; - · our ability to successfully hedge the interest rate risk and prepayment risk associated with our portfolio; - the assumptions used to value the warrants we intend to sell to Bimini in the concurrent private placement; - · our ability to make distributions to our stockholders in the future; - · our understanding of our competition and our ability to compete effectively; - our ability to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes; - · our ability to maintain our exemption from registration under the Investment Company Act; - · market trends; - · expected capital expenditures; and - · the impact of technology on our operations and business.
+- · our business and investment strategy - · our ability to deploy effectively and timely the net proceeds of this offering; - · our expected operating results - · our ability to acquire investments on attractive terms; - · the effect of the U.S. Federal Reserve's and the U.S. Treasury's recent actions on the liquidity of the capital markets; - the federal conservatorship of Fannie Mae and Freddie Mac and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae and Freddie Mac and the U.S. Government; - · mortgage loan modification programs and future legislative action; - · our ability to access the capital markets; - · our ability to obtain future financing arrangements; - · our ability to successfully hedge the interest rate risk associated with the financing of our portfolio; - · our ability to make distributions to our stockholders in the future; - our understanding of our competition and our ability to compete effectively; - our ability to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes; - · market trends - · expected capital expenditures; and - · the impact of technology on our operations and business.